GabeALopez/GabeALopez.github.io/content/posts/automation-mindset-a-how-to.md

 ### A Simple Analogy

 Let’s say I’m a baker.
-Every day I make cakes, but they all start the same way—get the ingredients, mix, bake, cool, etc. It’s repetitive.
+Every day I make cakes, but they all start the same way: get the ingredients, mix, bake, cool, etc. It’s repetitive.

 So I hire a machinist to build a robot to handle that base process.
 Now I can jump straight to the fun part: decorating cakes.